NewMove: Customizing text-to-video models with novel motions: Abstract

 \section{Abstract}

-\blfootnote{\textsuperscript{*}Work done in part as an intern with Adobe Research.} \blfootnote{$^3$Czech Institute of Informatics, Robotics and Cybernetics at the Czech Technical University in Prague.} We introduce an approach for augmenting text-to-video generation models with customized motions, extending their capabilities beyond the motions depicted in the original training data.
-By leveraging a few video samples demonstrating specific movements as input, our method learns and generalizes the input motion patterns for diverse, text-specified scenarios.
-Our contributions are threefold.
-First, to achieve our results, we finetune an existing text-to-video model to learn a novel mapping between the depicted motion in the input examples to a new unique token.
+We introduce an approach for augmenting text-to-video generation models with novel motions, extending their capabilities beyond the motions contained in the original training data.
+With a few video samples demonstrating specific movements as input, our method learns and generalizes the input motion patterns for diverse, text-specified scenarios.
+Our method finetunes an existing text-to-video model to learn a novel mapping between the depicted motion in the input examples to a new unique token.
 To avoid overfitting to the new custom motion, we introduce an approach for regularization over videos.
-Second, by leveraging the motion priors in a pretrained model, our method can produce novel videos featuring multiple people doing the custom motion, and can invoke the motion in combination with other motions.
-Furthermore, our approach extends to the multimodal customization of motion and appearance of individualized subjects, enabling the generation of videos featuring unique characters and distinct motions.
-Third, to validate our method, we introduce an approach for quantitatively evaluating the learned custom motion and perform a systematic ablation study.
+Leveraging the motion priors in a pretrained model, our method can learn a generalized motion pattern, that can be invoked with novel videos featuring multiple people doing the custom motion, or using the motion in combination with other motions.
+To validate our method, we quantitatively evaluate the learned custom motion and perform a systematic ablation study.
 We show that our method significantly outperforms prior appearance-based customization approaches when extended to the motion customization task.
+Project webpage: \textit{https://joaanna.github.io/customizing\_motion/}.